ecadlabs/rosdump/README.md

 # Rosdump (Beta)

-rosdump is a tool for backing up and tracking configuration of RouterOS devices.
+rosdump is a tool for backing up and optionally tracking configuration of RouterOS devices.

 Use rosdump to:

-- Backup Mikrotik network device configurations to local files
+- Backup Mikrotik network device configurations to your local file system
-- Backup Mikrotik network device configurations and track changes over time using git
+- Backup Mikrotik network device configurations to a git repository
 - Run as a daemon that backs up devices on a predefined schedule

+# Quick Start

+The following example uses the docker image to backup a RouterOS device.
+Create a config named `rosdump.yml` on your computer using the example below.

+Specify the IP address, admin user and password of your own device.

-## Config example
+## Config example that writes backup to local filesystem

 ```yaml
 version: 1